Tushar-Gupta/Wallpapy/README.md

 <h2>Wallpapy</h2>

-Wallpapy is a small and simple script written in Python that keeps your Windows' wallpaper udpated with the top picture on reddit.com/r/earthporn
+Wallpapy is a small and simple script written in Python that keeps your Windows' wallpaper udpated with the top picture on <a href="http://www.reddit.com/r/earthporn">EarthPorn</a>

 <h3>Instructions for Use</h3>
 You need to make sure you have Python 2.7 installed on your machine.